www.BillSmithBooks.com BillSmithBooks.com

 A clear night sky full of stars.

-I live in a small town and almost every night, at around three or four A.M. my older poodle needs to go out.
-Those middle of the night walks are some of my favorite moments of each day.
+I live in a small town and almost every night for the past fifteen years, at around three or four A.M., Sabrina, our first poodle needed to out.
+(Sabrina passed away in September 2013 and we lost her younger sister, Chessie, June 2015...I miss the both terribly.)
+Those middle of the night walks were some of my favorite moments of each day.
+Our newly adopted poodel, Ted, still needs to go out on quite a few nights.

 Wow!